June 25, 2021

 So, using a blended learning approach, including a mobile-first learning management system (LMS) is the optimal approach.

 A top-tier LMS such as EdApp will have a free course library.
-These courses are ready to use as-is for your food safety education.
+These courses are ready to use as-is for your food safety education, with both broad topics and specific ones, such as mold training.
 They can also be edited to reflect your company’s specific content and branding.
 Either way, they save you time since you don’t have to start from scratch.
 Let’s look at a few examples.

 This free, completely editable Food Poisoning course sets the stage.
 It explains food poisoning for any food worker who is unsure of its definition.
 Then, the learner explores the differences between infectious viruses, harmful bacteria, and toxins.
 Finally, Lesson 3 begins to unpack ideas for how to keep your customers safe from food poisoning, food borne illness, hepatitis, vomiting, diarrhea, botulism, and other unwanted food illness outbreak.
 That includes keeping certain food refrigerated and keeping harmful substances, chemicals, and more from food to not contaminate them.
 The quiz checks learner knowledge.